light gray lines

 • Each platform has distinct strengths for specific use cases: Gemini performs better for academic research, large document processing, and real-time data access.
 ChatGPT excels at coding tasks, structured research assistance, and keeping consistent tone in translations.

-Gemini AI: The most important facts
+Google Gemini AI: The most important facts

 Early December 2023, Google made the next big step forward in artificial intelligence and launched Gemini AI—an integrated set of large language models (LLMs) designed to process various types of data at the same time.
 This all-in-one suite can manage text, images, code, and audio through a single user interface.
 Gemini replaced PaLM 2, the LLM behind Google Bard.

-Gemini 2.0 comes in the following models:
+Gemini comes in the following models:

-FlashThis model is Google’s powerful workhorse, offering low latency and enhanced performance.
+2.0 FlashFebruary 2025This model is Google’s powerful workhorse, offering low latency and enhanced performance.
 It supports multimodal inputs like images, video, and audio.
 Also, it’s made for high-volume tasks and agentic experiences.

-Gemini AI features
+Gemini AI strengths and features

 There are a few things that make Gemini AI stand out:

 • Multimodality: Gemini can process and generate different types of content at the same time.
 Unlike earlier AI systems that handled these through separate specialized components, Gemini’s architecture was specifically built to naturally integrate text, code, audio, images, and video within a single framework.
-This allows for more dynamic and context-aware interactions.

 ChatGPT: Key insights to know

 Since November 2022, ChatGPT, OpenAI’s text-generating AI chatbot based on the GPT-4 system, has changed how individuals and businesses interact with technology.
-What started as a tool to boost productivity by writing essays and coding with brief text prompts has grown to 400 million weekly active users.
+What started as a tool to boost productivity by writing essays and coding with brief text prompts has grown to 800 million weekly active users.

-ChatGPT features
+ChatGPT strengths and features

 Open AI’s chatbot has a few features that make it innovative: